SURGroup/UQpy/docs/source/reliability/subset.rst

 Subset Simulation
 -------------------

-In the subset simulation method [3]_ the probability of failure :math:`P_f`  is approximated by a product of probabilities of more frequent events.
+In the subset simulation method :cite:`SubsetSimulation` the probability of failure :math:`P_f`  is approximated by a product of probabilities of more frequent events.
 That is, the failure event :math:`G = \{\textbf{x} \in \mathbb{R}^n:G(\textbf{x}) \leq 0\}`, is expressed as the of union of `M` nested intermediate events :math:`G_1,G_2,\cdots,G_M` such that :math:`G_1 \supset G_2 \supset \cdots \supset G_M`, and :math:`G = \cap_{i=1}^{M} G_i`.
 The intermediate failure events